mwibbenmeyer/mwibbenmeyer.github.io/_pages/research.md

 * "An equilibrium model of land use and land use change" (with Ben Leard)

+* "Access issues exacerbate wildfire on public lands" (with B. Leonard and A.J.
+Plantinga)

 * "A dynamic model of wildfire suppression, temporal mismatch, and long-term risk management" (with Becky Epanchin-Niell)

 **Published Works**